import pandas as pd

 INNER JOIN

-track AS t
+track AS t= ia.album_id

-ON t.album_id = ia.album_id
+ON t.album_id

-ORDER BY invoice_id, album_id, track_id
+ORDER BY invoice_id, album_id, track_id;

-SELECT *
+*

-FROM invoice_full_album_tracks
+FROM invoice_full_album_tracks5

-LIMIT 5
+LIMIT ;

 * sqlite:///private/2021-07-31-Intermediate-SQL-Files/chinook.db